 We all know the distinction between positive and negative.
 It’s like white and black, good and bad, and right and wrong.
-Therefore, the desire to live a good and positive life comes natural to us.
+Therefore, the desire to live a good and positive life comes naturally to us.

 A positive life is different from a specific goal or want.
 If you want a specific thing like money, a job or a person – then you might have it, but it’s still something you can’t always control.